CoffeeCecil/ProjectEulerSolutionsGolang/readme.md

 ##Instructions

-Where assemblies, use go -test against the files in the source folder to print out their testing results.
+Where assemblies exist, use 'go test . -v' against the files in the source folder to print out their testing results.
+To get at the benchmarks use 'go test -benchmem -bench .' to get a readout of the speed and memory used by the project.

 Where solutions exist, simply execute the program in the bin after you've built it on your system in the normal way, without arguments.
 This